Fr4nz83/PWR-plugin-kubernetes/data/README.md

 - `model`: GPU type.
 G1, G2, G3 are undisclosed internal GPU codes.

-## More on the workload traces
+## Notes on the workload traces

 The original traces are stored in the csv folder.
-To illustrate the information contained in these csv, as an example we report the brief overview on the content of the Default trace (from the README.md of the original repository).
+To illustrate the information contained in these csv, as an example we report the brief overview on the content of the Default trace.
+Text is taken from the README.md of the original repository)

 ### [openb_pod_list_default.csv](./csv/openb_pod_list_default.csv)